 - 1 scoop protein powder (pea protein, collagen or whey if tolerated)

 - 15-20 drops vanilla stevia (or to taste)

 - 1/2 teaspoon ground ginger (optional)

 Place all ingredients in a high-speed blender and blend until smooth.

 Look for some aloe and start low, with just one ounce in water, your favorite smoothie or our aloe loving option above.

 (The work it’s doing is internal, but it will also help elimination flow more easily.
 Watch your bowel tolerance and adjust quantity accordingly.
 You can slowly increase to up to 4 ounces of aloe juice.)

 And if you’d like to love your gut a little more, you’re just in time.
 Your opportunity to cleanse your body and mind with my signature Summer Cleanse is just around the corner.

-Registration for the Summer Cleanse is open now and there’s Special Discount Pricing available through the weekend that you don’t want to miss (it’s just $67 for this one week program until Sunday night!).
+The Summer Cleanse begins August 6th and there’s Special Discount Pricing available now that you don’t want to miss (it’s just $67 for this one week program until Monday night!).